Kirkendall effect: Kirkendall porosity

 where $X^K$ is the distance moved by a marker, $a$ is a coefficient determined by intrinsic diffusivities of the materials, and $\Delta C^\circ$ is a concentration difference between components, has proven to be an effective model for mitigating Kirkendall porosity.
 Controlling annealing temperature is another method of reducing or eliminating porosity.
 Kirkendall porosity typically occurs at a set temperature in a system, so annealing can be performed at lower temperatures for longer times to avoid formation of pores.

-Nanotechnology applications

-The Catalan Institute of Nanotechnology in Bellaterra, Spain has developed a chemical process creating hollows in nano-particles and forming double-walled boxes and multi-chambered tubes.
-The results of the study have appeared in the journal Science.

-Minute silver cubes were treated with cationic gold which at room temperatures led to a loss of electrons from the silver atoms which were taken up by an electrolytic solution.
-The gaining of electrons transformed the cationic gold into metallic gold which then attached to the surface of the silver cube.
-This covering protects the underlying silver, confining the reaction to the uncoated parts.
-Finally, there remains only a single hole on the surface through which the reaction enters the cube.
-A secondary effect then takes place when silver atoms from inside the cube begin to migrate through the hole to the gold on the surface, creating a void inside the cube.

-The process will have a wide range of applications.
-Small changes in the chemical environment will allow control of reaction and diffusion at room temperatures, permitting manufacture of diverse polymetallic hollow nanoparticles through galvanic replacement and the Kirkendall effect.
+Examples

-In 1972, C.W.
-Horsting of the RCA Corporation published a paper which reported test results on the reliability of semiconductor devices in which the connections were made using aluminium wires bonded ultrasonically to gold plated posts.
+In 1972, C. W. Horsting of the RCA Corporation published a paper which reported test results on the reliability of semiconductor devices in which the connections were made using aluminium wires bonded ultrasonically to gold-plated posts.
 His paper demonstrated the importance of the Kirkendall effect in wire bonding technology, but also showed the significant contribution of any impurities present to the rate at which precipitation occurred at the wire bonds.
 Two of the important contaminants that have this effect, known as Horsting effect (Horsting voids) are fluorine and chlorine.
-Both Kirkendall voids and Horsting voids are known causes of wire bond fractures, though historically this cause is often confused with the purple colored appearance of one of the five different gold-aluminium intermetallics, commonly referred to as "purple plague" and less often "white plague".
+Both Kirkendall voids and Horsting voids are known causes of wire-bond fractures, though historically this cause is often confused with the purple-colored appearance of one of the five different gold–aluminium intermetallics, commonly referred to as "purple plague" and less often "white plague".